Ddystopia/Ddystopia/README.md

 ### Hi there 👋

 - 🔭 I am currently a student at STU.
-- 🌱 At present I am studying parsers, interpreters, compilers and marh.
+- 🌱 At present I am studying parsers, interpreters, compilers and math.
 - 💬 Ask me about my day<!-- ~~please~~-->.
 - 📫 How to reach me:
-  - Discord: 💛Ddystopia🗿#2971
+  - Discord: Ddystopia#2971
   - Telegram: @Ddystopia_0
 - ⚡ Fun fact: turn around, I'm behind you.
 - 🐜 Also fun fact: I love my ants :3.